 We will pay all fees required for Residential Aged Care in line with the Schedule of Fees for Residential and Home Care.
 The services and care that you or your family member should receive in a Residential Aged Care facility should be aligned to those in Quality of Care Principles 2014.

 What we won’t pay for

 - Do not treat, or are not related to, your transport accident injuries.

 - Are not clinically justified, safe and effective.

 The TAC will not pay supported accommodation providers that do not have the required accreditation/registration specific to that supported accommodation setting.

 We also can’t pay for incidental items that may be provided to you as part of your stay.
 This includes upgrading a standard room type and other services you might request where there is no clinical need for the request that relates to your transport accident injuries.

-Under the Transport Accident Act 1986 we cannot pay the cost of any accommodation bond, interest that would have been earned on an accommodation bond or council rates associated with admission into, or continued living in, an assisted accommodation facility.
+Under the Transport Accident Act 1986 we cannot pay the cost of any accommodation bond, refundable accommodation deposit, interest that would have been earned on an accommodation bond or council rates associated with admission into, or continued living in, a supported accommodation facility.

-If you are a provider of assisted accommodation, see our TAC Provider Guidelines for circumstances in which you can provide services to our clients.
+If you are a provider of supported accommodation, see our Supported accommodation provider guidelines for circumstances in which you can provide services to our clients.